stevengregory/servicenow-style-guide/README.md

 - Enforces best practices & patterns of development
 - Helps catch bugs

 The [curly](https://eslint.org/docs/latest/rules/curly) rule is one worth having.
-As a best practice, avoid omitting curly braces around blocks; it reduces code clarity and can lead to bugs.
+As a best practice: avoid omitting curly braces around blocks, it reduces code clarity and can lead to bugs.

 ```javascript
 if (isDuplicate) nowGR.deleteRecord();